I beg to move,

 That is not to say that we do not need houses now; we absolutely do.
 Many areas in the Oxford-Cambridge corridor have an overheated property market, which is not just pricing people out of living there but is actually inhibiting economic growth, because employers cannot recruit the people they need, because the people they need cannot find a place to live that is affordable or suitably connected.

 We have to find a way of accelerating the build-out rate of existing developments.
 As has been mentioned, my right hon.
 Friend the Member for West Dorset (Sir Oliver Letwin) will bring forward a range of solutions to the problem, and I urge the Government to implement urgently what he proposes.
 That would give us the space, if the Government are willing to give some leeway on the targets, to align properly all these decisions that have to be made.
-People have an appetite for development, but only if the houses are of quality.
+People have an appetite for development, but only if the houses are of good quality.
 We need to look not only at overall numbers, but at the types of housing that we build—social housing, houses for the elderly, and traditional, family-sized homes.
 Much more careful thought and planning needs to go into these long-term developments.

 Development must be sympathetic to existing settlements and the rural environment.
 People will not just accept endless, soulless, identical housing estates being scattered across the countryside.
-However, we can use our knowledge and expertise in this country to build quality, attractive places that people will actively welcome, which will enhance existing settlements and provide the homes for future generations.
+However, we can use our knowledge and expertise in this country to build good-quality, attractive places that people will actively welcome, which will enhance existing settlements and provide the homes for future generations.
 That is within our gift, but we have to get away from our current rigid and inflexible system, which does not have public consent.
 Indeed, it is undermining the whole process of neighbourhood planning and local accountability.

 I congratulate my hon.
 Friend the Member for South Suffolk (James Cartlidge) on securing this important debate and on his thoughtful speech.